1.1. In these terms and conditions, the following words have the following meanings:

 17.12.
-This Contract and any dispute or claim arising out of or in relation to it is governed by Australian law and the parties irrevocably submit to the exclusive jurisdiction of the Australian courts
+This Contract and any dispute or claim arising out of or in relation to it is governed by New South Wales law and the parties irrevocably submit to the exclusive jurisdiction of the New South Wales courts

 17.13.
 Translations of the Contract into languages other than English may be provided for information and convenience.
 For the definitive and binding version, please refer to the English language version which shall prevail in the case of any discrepancies between it and the translated versions.

 Service Level Agreement

 These service levels apply where the Client is purchasing web-based electronic assessment Services from the Company:

 1. Subject to the Client meeting the Client’s obligations under this Contract, the Company shall use all reasonable endeavours to ensure that the web-based electronic assessment service is available to the Client throughout the term of this Contract.
 The Company will schedule downtime between 8am and 8pm UK time on Saturdays as necessary.
 Such downtime will be notified on the Company Website or other such website as notified to the Client from time to time and via email to the project administrator, Registered User or other designated employee of the Client.

 2. Identification Data and Assessment Data will be made available to the Client for a period of 24 months from the date the Candidate completes the Assessment or until the date the Assessment is anonymized at the request of the Client or Candidate, whichever is earlier.
 Reports may be run against this data subject to the fees set out in the Company’s current price list.